 Every pupil is expected to choose at least one modern foreign language among their options.
 In addition, all pupils have a timetabled PSHCE lesson which is used to discuss various issues and also allows some time for careers guidance.

-All girls have some timetabled PE lessons although the actual number of periods varies because of the difference between the allocations required for Double Award and Separate Sciences.
+All girls have some timetabled PE lessons although the actual number of periods varies because of the difference between the allocations required for Trilogy and Separate Sciences.
 Those girls who have a more generous provision of PE are able to take a general, non-examined course in Religion and Philosophy in place of one of the PE lessons.

 Optional subjects available for GCSE study are:

 |Food & Nutrition||Physical Education|